 BOSS worked closely with both law enforcement and other government agencies to improve understanding about the impact of fuel theft and encourage the authorities to treat it in a consistent manner.
 As a direct result in 2013 the Home Office changed its guidelines for the Crown Prosecution Service and the police, to clearly state that theft of fuel is a crime, and must be recorded as such.

 More recently, after an extensive trial, during 2019 BOSS Payment Watch was extended to incorporate a wider service that deals with Drive-Offs.
-It is proving to be an effective tool in helping retailers to recover more than 70% of Drive-Off losses.
+It has proved to be an effective tool in helping retailers to reduce losses.

 Reducing losses from fuel crime since 1991

 Annual membership of BOSS Payment Watch is £150 + VAT per site per annum.

 For new members there is also a one-off registration and set fee of £50.00 + VAT.